Planning a Disney World vacation is a big undertaking!

 The charts below are based upon:

-- Disney Value Resorts – Up to 30% Off Rack Rates
+- Disney Value Resorts – Up to 15% Off Rack Rates most of the year and 20% off during the summer

-- Disney Moderate Resorts – Up to 35% Off Rack Rates
+- Disney Moderate Resorts – Up to 20% Off Rack Rates most of the year and 25% off during the summer

 - Standard Rooms at both Resorts

-*Note, starting in 2018 the Disney Armed Forces Salute room discount rates are not a set 30 or 35 percent off.
+*Note, starting in 2018, the Disney Armed Forces Salute room discount rates are not a set 30 or 35 percent off.
 They are “up to” the 30 or 35 percent off.
-See more detail on this practice.
-This means that depending on your dates you might receive a lower discount amount; the only way to know what your price will be is to call (or have your Travel Agent do it for you).
+See more details on this practice.
+This means that depending on your dates, you might receive a lower discount amount; the only way to know what your price will be is to call (or have your Travel Agent do it for you).

-Our charts shows how much Disney’s prices fluctuate during the week and emphasizes that Monday through Wednesday night stays are preferred for the best savings at Walt Disney World’s Resorts.
+Our charts show how much Disney’s prices fluctuate during the week and emphasize that Monday through Wednesday night stays are preferred for the best savings at Walt Disney World’s Resorts.

 While Shades of Green’s standard prices are the same every day of the year, Disney’s pricing year is divided into many different price seasons.

-You will see that the Disney prices go way up on 16 December when the 2023 Armed Forces Salute ends.
+You will see that Disney prices go way up on 18 December when the 2026 Armed Forces Salute ends.

 Shades of Green’s rates go up on 1 October with the next fiscal year’s rates.